 For a free legal consultation with a traumatic brain injury lawyer serving Atlanta, call 404-214-2001

-How does Georgia’s Statute of Limitations Affect My Case?
+How Does Georgia’s Statute of Limitations Affect a TBI Case?

 What Happens if the Statute of Limitations Expires?

-If you don’t file your case within the appropriate timeframe, you risk having your case dismissed with prejudice.
+If you do not file your case within the appropriate time frame, you risk having your case dismissed with prejudice.
 This means that the court will bar you from filing again – even if you have compelling evidence.
 Furthermore, you risk:

 - Having to shoulder your case’s financial burden alone